Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Experimental setup and results

-\paragraph{(4) Parameter Sharing Effects} MADDPG-PS benefits from shared parameters, leading to faster early-stage improvement compared to MADDPG-NPS.
-However, its inability to capture agent heterogeneity under bidirectional and timetable-driven deployment prevents it from achieving SAC-level rewards.
+\paragraph{\del{(4) parameter sharing effects}} {\del{MADDPG-PS benefits from shared parameters, leading to faster early-stage improvement compared to MADDPG-NPS.
+However, its inability to capture agent heterogeneity under bidirectional and timetable-driven deployment prevents it from achieving SAC-level rewards.}} \textbf{(4) Rapid convergence and superior sample efficiency.} Figure~\ref{fig:performance_comparison} illustrates that SAC converges to stable high rewards within approximately 30 episodes, while MADDPG-PS and MADDPG-NPS require over 150 and 180 episodes, respectively.
+SAC's plateau near $\sim\!-430$K contrasts sharply with MADDPG-PS at $\sim\!-530$K and MADDPG-NPS at $\sim\!-580$K, all far superior to the uncontrolled baseline near $\sim\!-980$K. Moreover, the shaded variance bands around SAC remain narrow throughout training, confirming both fast convergence and low variability critical for real-world deployment where sample efficiency and reliability are paramount.

-\paragraph{(5) Variance-Sensitive Architecture} Embedding-SAC's success lies in its single-agent architecture enhanced with categorical embeddings for vehicle ID, station ID, time period, and direction.
-This encoding strategy compensates for uneven exposure to training samples, particularly during peak-hour imbalances, and facilitates generalization across dynamic spatiotemporal contexts.
+\paragraph{\del{(5) Variance-Sensitive Architecture}} {\del{Embedding-SAC's success lies in its single-agent architecture enhanced with categorical embeddings for vehicle ID, station ID, time period, and direction.
+This encoding strategy compensates for uneven exposure to training samples, particularly during peak-hour imbalances, and facilitates generalization across dynamic spatiotemporal contexts.}}

-\paragraph{(6) Rationale for Not Using Waiting Time} Passenger waiting time, though common in public transit metrics, is excluded here.
-As emphasized by Ceder~\cite{ceder2007public}, waiting time is more influenced by the timetable-demand alignment than by holding interventions.
-Since our method focuses on intra-trip headway stabilization, cumulative reward and headway-based variance are more indicative of control quality.
+\paragraph{\del{(6) Rationale for Not Using Waiting Time}} {\del{Passenger waiting time, though common in public transit metrics, is excluded here.
+As emphasized by Ceder~\cite{ceder2016public}, waiting time is more influenced by the timetable-demand alignment than by holding interventions.
+Since our method focuses on intra-trip headway stabilization, cumulative reward and headway-based variance are more indicative of control quality.}}

-\paragraph{(7) Realistic Data Generation} Simulated demand and road conditions are derived from real-world patterns.
-OD-based passenger arrivals follow Poisson processes updated hourly, while segment-wise travel speeds fluctuate according to time-varying Gaussian distributions, consistent with~\cite{zheng2023robust}.
+\paragraph{\del{(7) Realistic Data Generation}} {\del{Simulated demand and road conditions are derived from real-world patterns.
+OD-based passenger arrivals follow Poisson processes updated hourly, while segment-wise travel speeds fluctuate according to time-varying Gaussian distributions, consistent with~\cite{zheng2023robust}.}}

-\textbf{Conclusion:} Embedding-SAC outperforms all MADDPG baselines and the no-control benchmark by a large margin.
-Its reward gain, stability, and convergence efficiency highlight the strength of combining soft actor-critic methods with categorical feature embedding in realistic, stochastic transit environments.
+{\del{\textbf{Conclusion:} Embedding-SAC outperforms all MADDPG baselines and the no-control benchmark by a large margin.
+Its reward gain, stability, and convergence efficiency highlight the strength of combining soft actor-critic methods with categorical feature embedding in realistic, stochastic transit environments.}}